xuan-cao/Skinny-Gibbs-in-Probit-Regression/README.md

 # Skinny-Gibbs-in-Probit-Regression

-First run simulation.R to simulation the data and then run main.R for consistent and scalable variable selection in probit regression under continuous spike and slab priors.
+Step 1.
+Run simulation.R to simulation the data.

+Step 2.
+Run main.R for consistent and scalable variable selection in probit regression under continuous spike and slab priors.